 Alma Long, one of the young people present at that conference, remembers the excitement in the room: “When the young people stood up and cheered, the whole Conference was surprised.
 I remember that evening at suppertime everybody was talking about it.
 It was a big thing…The Holy Spirit was just so in evidence.
 It was just like Pentecost!
 Just like a football game!
 You could just feel the power of God in that place!”

-Much about BVS has stayed the same in the last 60 years.
-From the beginning, volunteers participated in a long and intense orientation, served in a wide range of projects working for peace and serving human need, and lived very simply on a small stipend.
-Of course, BVS has also changed, shortening our orientation from the original 3 months to the current 3 weeks, broadening our volunteer base, adding projects and growing geographically.
-Over seven thousand volunteers have served through BVS in the last 63 years, participating in on-going solutions to the world’s most deeply rooted problems and having life-changing experiences.
-On any given day, approximately 100 BVS volunteers can be found serving in over 100 projects in 16 countries across the world.
+Much about BVS has stayed the same over the last decades.
+From the beginning, volunteers participated in orientation, served in a wide range of projects working for peace and justice, and lived simply on a stipend.
+Of course, BVS has also changed, shortening orientation from the original 3 months to the current 10 days, broadening our volunteer base, adding projects, and growing geographically.
+Thousands of volunteers have served through BVS since its start, participating in ongoing solutions to the world’s most deeply rooted problems and having life-changing experiences.
 From its unorthodox beginnings in 1948 to today, Brethren Volunteer Service has been sharing God’s love in the world through acts of service.
 Won’t you join us?

 *Many thanks to Jim Lehman, whose extensive research on the history of BVS informs much of our story today.